JakeStanger/ironbar/docs/Scripts.md

 - **Polling** scripts will run and wait for exit.
   Normally they will repeat this at an interval, hence the name, although in some cases they may only run on a user event.
-  If the script exited code 0, the `stdout` will be used.
+  If the script exited with code 0, the `stdout` will be used.
 Otherwise, `stderr` will be printed to the log.
 - **Oneshot** scripts are a variant of polling scripts.
-  They wait for script to exit, and may do something with the output, but are only fired by user events instead of the interval.
+  They wait for the script to exit, and may do something with the output, but are only fired by user events instead of the interval.
   Generally options that accept oneshot scripts do not support the other types.
 - **Watching** scripts start a long-running process.
 Every time the process writes to `stdout`, the last line is captured and used.